 Nestled between the Sierra Laguna mountains and the Sea of Cortez on the Baja California peninsula lies the laid-back port of La Paz, the capital of Baja California Sur.
 The name translates to “The Peace,” and this lovely spot indeed offers a relaxing, enriching vacation.

 On a Baja California cruise, relax on some of the most beautiful white-sand beaches in the Mexican Riviera.
 Stroll the 20-block waterfront Malecón and admire spectacular sunsets.
 Dine on the freshest seafood and world-class cuisine.
 Discover why Jacques Cousteau called the Sea of Cortez “the aquarium of the world.”
 Snorkel with gentle whale sharks.
 Search for blue whales migrating, manta rays gliding, and dolphins jumping.
-Experience all of this and more on a luxury Mexican Riviera cruise with Celebrity Cruises.

 A short drive north of La Paz brings you to a beautiful soft sand beach with three glittering bays, warm shallow water, and gentle currents.
 You can wade out hundreds of yards through this breathtaking azure water.
 Climb a path to the top of the nearby hill for spectacular views of the bays, the mountains, and the Sea of Cortez.
 Or, simply snorkel, kayak, or paddleboard and enjoy the marine life all around you.

 The center of activity in La Paz is the stunning Malecón waterfront boardwalk.
 Stroll the 3.5-mile-long promenade, where you can marvel at ancient architecture, listen to music, stop at restaurants, art galleries, and shops, grab an ice cream cone, or watch the fantastic sunset over the water.